Skip to content

 IncorrectUsageError: 'Entity `Comment` needs to be associated with an Aggregate'

-An Entity cannot enclose another Entity (or Aggregate).
+An Entity cannot directly enclose an Aggregate.
 Trying to do so will throw IncorrectUsageError.

 Configuration